Rush Limboy, as usual, having more fun than a human being should be allowed to have.

 I think it's so important for women to stand up for the right of women to make a decision that is best for them.

-I've words like prison, obligation, uh honeydews, well, and at the outset, love, devotion, forgiveness.
+Well, and at the outset, love, devotion, forgiveness.

 It just doesn't happen.

-Mrs. Hines, do you promise to invest in John Kerry, regardless how little he's able to earn on his own through thick and thin, even when he needs to sell half of the house you own to fund his presidential race.
+Mrs. Hines, do you promise to invest in John Kerry regardless how little he's able to earn on his own through thick and thin, even when he needs to sell half of the house you own to fund his presidential race?

-There are, I guess there are different kinds of love.
+While Kerry's out marching doing what it are, I guess there are different kinds of love.

-Uh uh, and this, but these are just not the words I would use to describe.
+But these are just not the words I would use to describe.

-Look, ladies, I'm just kidding about these, you know, words like prison and this stuff of what I just love stereotypical humor.
+Look, ladies, I'm just kidding about these words like prison and this stuff.

-You know, I'm just kidding about this.
+I'm just kidding about this.

 I'm serious.

-Are these words when you remember Mrs. Clinton's on a push to attract women that she's nice now and that she's likable despite the 50% negatives?
+Are these words when you remember, Mrs. Clinton's on a push to attract women that she's nice now and that she's likable despite the 50% negatives?

-On the cutting edge of societal evolution, Rush Limbaugh, your guiding light through times of trouble, confusion, murkiness, despair, fires, hurricanes, well, no hurricanes, windstorms, and yes, even the good times behind the golden EIB microphone.
+On the cutting edge of societal evolution, Rush Lembaugh, your guiding light through times of trouble, confusion, murkiness, despair, fires, hurricanes, well, no hurricanes, windstorms, and yes, even the good times behind the golden EIB microphone.

-Okay, the BBC has a story here in the headlines laughable.
+Okay, the BBC has a story here in the headlines: laughable, Cuba begins its election process.

-Uh however, critics like the U.S. and the EU, along with dissidents on the island, disagree.
+However, critics like the U.S. and the EU, along with dissidents on the island, disagree.

-They say the electoral process in Cuba is merely a cosmetic democratic exercise which has no place for government opponents, as it is fully overseen.
+They say the electoral process in Cuba is merely a cosmetic democratic exercise, which has no place for government opponents as it is fully overseen.

-And they were arguing about Scarborough.
+And they were arguing.

 And they weren't agreeing on anything.